Stjarnan/Traveler/README.md

 Run `ng serve` for a dev server.
 The app will automatically reload if you change any of the source files.

+## Status

+This project is not currently under development, but if development would be continued some of the items on the to do list would be:

+* Ability for users to sign in
+* Ability to add attractions and destinations
+* Watch lists for users to be able to bookmark places they want to visit

 ## Further help